fiskWasTaken/fisk.cc/content/who-is-alexandre-gagnon-mannco-store.md

 These services no longer exist, and the frontpage of Acuata.com no longer reference these.
 Snapshots are still available on [web.archive.org](https://web.archive.org/web/20220000000000*/acuata.com).

-[Despite being on the portfolio in 2020](https://archive.ph/KHmlf), Mannco.store and Mannco.trade are not shown on the Acuata.com frontpage as of writing.
-Yet, many site-related staff are still listed here.

 Acuata.com has never changed ownership according to WHOIS records.
 Thus, Alex has always been in control of this website.

 ## Dofus, and false DMCA takedowns